Uel-s/Django/README.md

 - Search and filter functionality for items
 - Responsive design with Tailwind CSS
 - Optimized mobile-friendly layouts for all pages
-- Consistent image sizing across the application
+- Consistent image sizing across the application.

 ## Installation Instructions